Singaporean Mandarin Database

 ETYMOLOGY

-• The term “deposit” is similar to the “guarantee pledge” used in ancient China.
-In the olden days, shopkeepers would ask for a guarantee payment when selling their wares, and also ask for a witness (usually the father or brother), in case the item goes missing or the person runs away with the goods.
+• The term “按柜金” is similar to the “guarantee pledge” used in ancient China.
+In the olden days, shopkeepers would ask for a guarantee payment when selling their wares, and also ask for a witness (usually the father or brother), in case the item went missing or the person ran away with the goods.

-• In Singapore, candidates who contest a General Elections are required to pay for an election deposit.
-According to the Parliamentary Elections Act, if the candidate garnered 12.5% or less of the votes cast, the deposit will be confiscated and transferred to the government’s consolidated fund.
+• In Singapore, candidates who contest a General Election are required to pay an election deposit.
+According to the Parliamentary Elections Act, if the candidate garners less than 12.5% of the votes cast, the deposit is confiscated and transferred to the Government’s consolidated fund.

 例句